Rossmore, County Tipperary: History

-Amenities
+Amenities and sport

-The village has a national school, a post office, a racquetball alley, a Roman Catholic church, and a pub.
-Rossmore National School is a primary school which has subsumed two other schools in close proximity to it over the past three decades - Glenough National School, and Turraheen National School.
-A number of children from the Rossmore area travel to Thurles or Cashel for second-level education.
-Bus services bring pupils to secondary schools in these towns.
+The village has a national (primary) school, a post office, a racquetball alley, a Roman Catholic church, and a pub.
+The local primary school, Rossmore National School, subsumed two other local primary schools (Glenough National School and Turraheen National School) following amalgamations over a number of years.
+As of 2023, Rossmore National School had an enrollment of 88 pupils.
+There is no secondary school in Rossmore, with bus services bringing pupils to Thurles or Cashel for second-level education.

-Rossmore is primarily an agricultural area, with a number of dairy and beef farms.
-The Multeen River, a tributary of the River Suir, flows by the village, passing beside Rossmore Community Hall and continuing downstream under Rossmore Bridge.
+The local community centre operates a "Broadband Connection Point" which acts as a remote working or study hub.

-Hurling is a popular team sport in the area, and hurlers from Rossmore have represented the Tipperary county hurling team at a number of age grades.
+Hurling is a popular team sport in the area, and hurlers from Rossmore have represented Clonoulty–Rossmore GAA club and the Tipperary county hurling team at a number of age grades.